Education

 Next steps

-In fiscal year 2024 to 2025, the department will continue to implement co-developed distinctions-based post-secondary education strategies for First Nations, Inuit and Métis Nation recipients.
-In addition, ISC will support the implementation of First Nations-led regional post-secondary education models through its work with partners.
+In fiscal year 2025 to 2026, the department will continue to implement co-developed distinctions-based post-secondary education strategies for First Nations, Inuit and Métis Nation recipients.

 12. We call upon the federal, provincial, territorial, and Aboriginal governments to develop culturally appropriate early childhood education programs for Aboriginal families.